zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_lifos.rst

 Example: Initializing a Nanokernel LIFO
 =======================================

-This code initializes a nanokernel LIFO, marking it as empty without any waiters.
+This code establishes an empty nanokernel LIFO.

 .. code-block:: c